Wonder exactly what are attic fans?

 - What are attic fans and how do they work

-- How attic fans may protect your asphalt roof shingles if all else fails
+- The number one reason for attic fans may be to protect asphalt roof shingles

-- A couple reasons why standard “passive vents” doesn’t always work
+- A couple reasons why standard “passive vents” don't always work

 “Who Cares How Hot Your Attic Gets?”

 This seems to be the recurring recommendation that I hear from many people.
 Here is a screenshot of one popular website that says it doesn’t matter if your attic gets too hot…